-The school/college takes safeguarding seriously and understands this policy is overarching.
-The school/college also maintains other linked policies in line with the legislative requirements; together these make up the suite of policies to safeguard and promote the welfare of children in this school/college.
+The school takes safeguarding seriously and understands this policy is over- arching.
+The school also maintains other linked policies in line with the legislative requirements; together these make up the suite of policies to safeguard and promote the welfare of children in this school.

 - Attendance Policy

 - Data Protection

-- Staff code of conduct
+- Staff code of conduct / Staff Behaviour policy/ pupil behaviour policy

-- E Safety Policy